 Unfortunately, theft happens…

-Theft happens everywhere, but when you think about it, campgrounds can be the perfect place for thieves to lurk!
+Theft happens everywhere, but when you think about it, campgrounds can be a booming place for thieves to lurk– and we’re not talking about the raccoons.

-Thirdly, a campground is full of adventure seekers– CONSTANTLY COMING AND GOING.
-In other words, campsites are constantly turning over, similar to hotels.
-During their stay, many leave the camper, exploring the town or trails nearby.
-Looking at it this way, can make an opportune time for unlawful crooks to steal and skedaddle in the midst of everyone’s adventures!
+Thirdly, a campground is full of travelers– always coming and going.
+Not only do guests venture outside the campground during the day, but campsites constantly turn over, similar to hotels.
+This can make an opportune time for unlawful crooks to steal and skedaddle in the midst of everyone’s adventures.

 Now, things like this don’t happen every day in a campground.